-We've gathered the best succession advice from farming families who have been through the process.
+We've gathered the best succession advice from farming families and experts who have been through the process.
 Here's what worked and what they would have done differently, given the opportunity.

 One of the toughest challenges for young farmers is the uncertainty around what the plan is for the family farm in the future and how they fit into that plan.
 Farm transition planning brings certainty.